-We love brain games for dogs at Practical Paw, so we thought we’d share our favourites.
+We love brain games for dogs at Practical Paw, so we thought we’d share our favorites.
 Not only do brain games keep your dog’s mind active, but they also tire them out much more effectively than physical exercise.

 What’s more, brain games are suitable for all ages of dog.
-Whether you’ve just taken on a puppy or your dog is well into their senior years, brain games provide much needed mental stimulation.
+Whether you’ve just taken on a puppy or your dog is well into their senior years, brain games provide much-needed mental stimulation.

 What are Brain Games for dogs?